Fast Facts

 The course aligns with the subjects, skills and experience developed in Year 1 of the Bachelor of Engineering (Honours) at JCU.
 Successful completion of the Diploma of Engineering [Pathway] allows you to transition into a Bachelor of Engineering (Honours) with your first-year subjects complete, meaning you can finish your degree sooner.

 Be equipped to become a world-class engineer with this pathway option.
-JCU’s Bachelor of Engineering (Honours) is accredited by Engineers Australia, except for the Electrical and Electronic Engineering major in Cairns, which holds conditional provisional accreditation.
+JCU’s Bachelor of Engineering (Honours) is accredited by Engineers Australia, except for the Electrical and Electronic Engineering major in Cairns, which holds provisional accreditation.
 Graduates go on to become innovative problem solvers, creative designers and applied scientists involved in a variety of industries.

 Progressing from a Diploma of Engineering [Pathway] into a JCU Bachelor of Engineering (Honours) will prepare you to work across a broad range of occupations and industries that align with your chosen major.